unlock-protocol/unlock/unlock-protocol-com/blog/what-is-sign-in-with-ethereum.md

 Unlock does all the heavy-lifting, so developers can focus on building what matters.

-Here’s how you can implement Sign-in With Ethereum into your application.
+Here’s how you can implement Sign-in with Ethereum into your application.

 ![iniubong-final.gif](/images/blog/siwe-blog/iniubong-final.gif)